Skip to content

 WhatIsUp.dev

 A lightweight, developer-first WhatsApp Gateway.
-Spin up a WhatsApp instance via REST, send messages, receive events as signed webhooks.
-No Twilio markup, no Meta business-verification ladder, no SDK that hides the wire format.
+Spin up a WhatsApp channel via REST, send messages, receive events as signed webhooks.
+No Twilio markup, no Meta business-verification queue, no SDK that hides the wire format.

 Why this exists